What a SpaceX IPO Could Mean for Everyday Investors

 FAQ: SpaceX stock questions

-What is the SpaceX stock symbol?
+Why is the stock so volatile?

 Can I buy SpaceX stock on Stash?